The Self-Petition Visa: Applying for a Visa Without a Job Offer – Rupert Law Group

 When making the decision to come to the United States to pursue and/or continue a career, it’s important to understand your options and what may work best in your case.
-If your ability and career track record can be described as “extraordinary,” if you have an advanced degree or “exceptional” ability, or if you’re an entrepreneur and want to invest in the US; you may be able to self-petition.
+If your ability and career track record can be described as “extraordinary,” if you have an advanced degree or “exceptional” ability, or if you’re an entrepreneur and want to invest in the US; you may be able to do a self-petition visa.
 So, which visa is right for you?
 Read on to learn more about the options and requirements.

 EB-1 “Extraordinary Ability”

-Eligibility for EB-1 rests in your talents.
+Eligibility for EB-1 visa rests in your talents.
 There is a list of things the government will be reviewing to see if you truly have “extraordinary ability.”
 You may be required to show that you have won a major international award (think Academy Award or Nobel Prize), a smaller international award, that you are paid more than most in your field, that you and your work have been featured in major media outlets, that you have authored scholarly articles about your field of expertise, and so on.

 Unfortunately, EB-1 “Extraordinary ability” visas are difficult to attain.
 Certainly, the name of the visa itself shows that very few people will qualify.
-If you don’t feel that you’re at the “top of your game” within your country and internationally, this may not be the best route for you.
+If you don’t feel that you’re at the “top of your game” both within your country and internationally, this may not be the best route for you.

 EB-2 “Exceptional Ability” with National Visa Waiver